GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 </figure>

 We have gone full circle with dark mode.
-In the dawn of personal computing, dark mode wasn’t a deliberate choice, but purely a matter of fact:
+In the dawn of personal computing, dark mode wasn’t a matter of choice, but a matter of fact:
-Monochrome <abbr title="Cathode-Ray Tube">CRT</abbr> computer monitors work by firing electron beams on a phosphorescent screen, and as the phosphor that these early CRTs used was green, they were often referred to as
+Monochrome <abbr title="Cathode-Ray Tube">CRT</abbr> computer monitors worked by firing electron beams on a phosphorescent screen and the phosphor used in early CRTs was green.
-[green screens](https://commons.wikimedia.org/wiki/File:Schneider_CPC6128_with_green_monitor_GT65,_start_screen.jpg).
-Information like text was displayed in green, and the rest of the screen was black.
+Because text was displayed in green and the rest of the screen was black, these models were often referred to as [green screens](https://commons.wikimedia.org/wiki/File:Schneider_CPC6128_with_green_monitor_GT65,_start_screen.jpg).

 <figure class="w-figure w-figure--inline-left">
   <img style="height:175px; width:auto;" src="word-processing.jpg" alt="Dark-on-white word processing" intrinsicsize="698x551">
   <figcaption class="w-figcaption">Fig. — Dark-on-white (<a href="https://www.youtube.com/watch?v=qKkABzt0Zqg">Source</a>)</figcaption>
 </figure>

-The subsequently introduced Color CRTs display multiple colors through the use of red, green, and blue phosphors.
+The subsequently introduced Color CRTs displayed multiple colors through the use of red, green, and blue phosphors.
-They create white by activating all three phosphors simultaneously.
+They created white by activating all three phosphors simultaneously.
 With the advent of more sophisticated <abbr title="What You See Is What You Get">WYSIWYG</abbr>
 [desktop publishing](https://en.wikipedia.org/wiki/Desktop_publishing),
 the idea of making the virtual document resemble a physical sheet of paper became popular.